Introduction

 Last-minute tax prep often means rushed decisions and missed opportunities.
 Engage with tax professionals throughout the year, not just before the deadline.
 This allows for:

-- Quarterly reviews
+- Quarterly MTD submissions

 - Timely adjustments to salary/dividend mix